usaid-cs/yesterday-i-learned/random.md

 1. "Je reviens en trois jours, ne te laves pas." - Napoleon.
 1. Some (most?) ships have [clear view screens](https://en.wikipedia.org/wiki/Windscreen_wiper#Bladeless_alternatives) instead of wipers.
 The outside of the two-layer window spins at high speeds, removing the rain without a wiper blade.
 1. The [ideal weight](https://en.wikipedia.org/wiki/Human_body_weight) is apparently 170~180 lbs for an adult male of some standard height.
-1. Just because an apartment building says it has a gym, it doesn't mean it has a good gym.
 1. [Doubly-landlocked](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) countries are landlocked by landlocked countries.
 There are currently only two countries in this category: Liechtenstein and Uzbekistan.
 1. Red scotch brite is coarser than green scotch brite is coarser than blue scotch brite.
 1. There is a German saying "I'm too poor to buy cheap" "Ich bin zu arm, um billig zu kaufen"